Designations Congruent with Things: Chapter 23

 “Because I thought you were in a coma,” Mako says, at the neutral and unreadable apex of emotional vulnerability in the Ms. Mori tradition.
 “Or that maybe you hated me.
 I wasn’t thinking of an outcome like this when I wrote them.”

-“And by ‘outcome like this’ I am going to infer that you’re referring to me ‘being a dick’ as that guy you saved the world with so charmingly put it.
-Okay, that’s fair, except did you miss the part where I copped to actual brain damage, maybe, because—wait.
+“And by ‘outcome like this’ I’ll infer that you’re referring to me ‘being a dick’ as that guy you saved the world with so charmingly put it.
+Okay, that’s fair, except did you miss the part where I copped to actual brain damage, maybe, because—wait.”
 Newt’s stupid brain is a little slow right now and a verbal warning flag rises, but belatedly.
 Belatedly.
 He backtracks.
-“Did you say ‘hated’.
+“Did you say ‘hated?’
 Why would I hate you?”

-Over the open line, he can hear her draw in a preparatory breath and it yanks him straight out of the solidifying and safe trajectory he was trying to put them both on.
+Over the open line, he hears her draw a preparatory breath and it yanks him out of the solidifying and safe trajectory he thought he’d put them on.

 “Because I didn’t do the right things,” Mako says, like the words are choking her.